-Showerhead: The showerhead facilitates water-saving when camping without a fresh water hookup.
+The shower head facilitates water-saving when camping without a fresh water hookup.
 To conserve water while showering with fresh tank water, turn the water off between lathering and rinsing.

-For showerhead and hardware care, see Sink and Faucet Care in this section.
+Retractable Clothesline

-Retractable Clothesline: A retractable clothesline is installed for your convenience in the shower stall.
+A retractable clothesline is installed for your convenience in the shower stall.
 To use, pull the line from the base and attach it to the holder on the opposite wall.
 Turning the nut on the base will tighten the line.